Texas Tree Trails©

 Cross Timbers Urban Forestry Council

-DFW/State/National Texas Red Oak Champion DFW Champion Redbud DFW Champion Shumard Oak
+DFW/State/National Texas Red Oak Champion Dead DFW Champion Redbud Dead DFW Champion Shumard Oak

 DFW Champion and Historic Trees

-The Dallas-Fort Worth region of Texas, although quite urbanized, is also highly biodiverse.
-By nature, our geology and topography define a good sampling of multiple, transitional bioregions.
+The Dallas-Fort Worth region of Texas, is quite urbanized, but also highly biodiverse.
+By nature, our region's geology and geography define a diverse sampling of multiple, transitional bioregions.
 As a result, North Texas is home to many spectacular arborilogical specimens that attest to this biodiversity.
-We have many state and even national champion trees right close to home.
-Maybe even on your property or in your backyard!
+We have many state and even national champion trees close to home!
+The next yet-to-be-discovered champion tree could be in your backyard!

-The champion and historic trees of our urban forest are threatened by unchecked urbanization that has renedered so much of our open space and wildlife habitat into concrete and asphalt.
-Texas Tree Trails works to educate the public regarding the significant trees in our region in an effort to conserve our "natural capitol" and "bio-inventory.
-We have many opportunities where you can help.
+The champion and historic trees of our urban-forest are threatened by unchecked urbanization, storms and disease which are killing our trees.
+These have rendered so much of our forested open space and wildlife habitat to concrete and asphalt or dried, cracked earth.
+Texas Tree Trails works to educate the public regarding the significant trees in our region in an effort to conserve our "natural capital and bio-inventory".
+We have rewarding and exciting opportunities where you can help save our trees

 Tree Trails and Virtual Tours

 Our natural environment is negatively affected by population growth.
-In the past, some of the most prominent area trees were lost without a public knowledge of their significance.
+In the past, some of the most prominent area trees were lost without a public knowledge of their significance or death.

 Nat'l Champ Texas Red Oak